-- do not consent to the assessment, screening, and vaccination requirements of this Policy Directive - are aware of the potential risks to themselves and/ or others as outlined in Appendix 6 Risks and consequences of exposure, and - are aware that NSW Health: - will offer them counselling regarding the risk of remaining unprotected against the specified infectious disease(s) and disease transmission to and from clients - may reassign them to an area of lower risk under a risk management plan, unless they are considered appropriate to be managed under Chief Executive discretion
+• do not consent to the assessment, screening, and vaccination requirements of this Policy Directive

-- will consider managing them under Chief Executive discretion as unprotected or unscreened, as described in Section 7.2 Reassignment of unprotected/ unscreened existing workers (excluding the COVID-19 and influenza vaccination requirements), and/ or - may terminate their employment/ engagement, if risk management or reassignment is not feasible as specified in Section 8 Termination of Employment/ Engagement of Vaccine Non-Compliance and Refusers.
+- are aware of the potential risks to themselves and/ or others as outlined in Appendix 6 Risks and consequences of exposure, and - are aware that NSW Health: - will offer them counselling regarding the risk of remaining unprotected against the specified infectious disease(s) and disease transmission to and from clients. - may reassign them to an area of lower risk under a risk management plan as described in Section 7.2 Unprotected/ unscreened existing workers, unless they are considered appropriate to be managed under Chief Executive discretion (refer to Section 8 Chief Executive Discretion in Managing Vaccine Refusal) - may terminate their employment/ engagement, if risk management or reassignment is not reasonably practicable as specified in Section 9 Termination of Employment/ Engagement of Vaccine Non-Compliance and Refusers.

-6.3.2.
+6.2.2.
 New recruits and students